haved/DafCompiler/DafLinker/Linker.md

 ```
 example_program: ar
 warnings given: For every library (-l)
-desc: Packs object files into a static library
+desc: Packs the files into a static library
 ```